HAKORADev/IMDER/Algorithms.md

 ## Conclusion

-IMDER's 9 algorithms provide a comprehensive toolkit for image transformation, each with unique characteristics and best-use scenarios.
+IMDER's **10 algorithms** provide a comprehensive toolkit for image transformation, each with unique characteristics and best-use scenarios.
 Understanding these algorithms allows you to:
 - Choose the right tool for your creative vision
 - Combine techniques for complex effects
 - Optimize processing for your hardware
 - Create professional-quality transformations

+The addition of **Drawer mode** opens entirely new creative possibilities, allowing hand-drawn sketches to transform into detailed images.
+This bridges the gap between traditional drawing and digital transformation, making IMDER not just a tool for existing images, but also for creating new ones.

 Remember that **Shuffle**, **Merge**, and **Missform** are your go-to choices for video, while the full palette is available for still image transformations.
 Each algorithm opens different creative possibilities - experiment to discover which ones best suit your projects.

-**Pro Tip:**
+**Pro Tips:**
-- Keep an "algorithm test" folder where you run the same image pair through all 9 algorithms to build your intuition about each one's visual signature.
+- Keep an "algorithm test" folder where you run the same image pair through all 10 algorithms to build your intuition about each one's visual signature.
-- use same media as base and target at the same time to apply effects and to see some magical stuff!
+- Use same media as base and target at the same time to apply effects and to see some magical stuff!
+- **Drawer Exploration**: Try drawing the same simple shape and testing it with wildly different target images to understand the transformation patterns.
+- **Hybrid Creativity**: Don't limit yourself to one mode - the most interesting results often come from combining multiple algorithms in sequence.